junsooshin/baseballsimulator-django/README.md

   created pre-season and the 2016 Retrosheet baserunning stats.
 The games were simulated according to the team-matchups and starting lineups recorded in the 2017 Retrosheet gamelogs.
-  I ran each just once for a season and for 100 seasons.
+  I ran each game just once for a season and for 100 seasons.
+(I also tried running 100 simulations per game and for just one season, but that did not do so well.)
 Then I averaged the win records for each team and rounded the average to the nearest integer to form my projection for each team.
   <br><br>
   FiveThirtyEight's pre-season projections were already rounded to integers, and I rounded FanGraphs's pre-season projections to integers.